 Remove the cover from the existing thermostat.
 Do not disconnect the wires yet.

-Tip: Take another picture of the wires to document connections for easy reference.
-Do not disconnect wires before labeling them.
+: Take another picture of the wires to document connections for easy reference.
+Do not disconnect wires before labelling them.

 Step 5: Label all existing wires

 Label all existing wires, one at a time, with the labels provided.
 Make sure the wires are labelled correctly.
 If you have an unidentified wire, it may be necessary to identify the wire where it connects to the heating or air conditioning equipment.